 Get connected with NeST!
 They support students with the important transitions to college life through specialized programs designed to help them get a head start on building their community and become acquainted with campus, traditions, expectations and processes.
 They also are your go-to for orientation, fall kick-off, new student checklist and more!

-Every Friday, the communications office at Mines distributes the Mines Climbs Together update—an email containing the latest news, resources and reminders related to COVID-19 response activities at Mines.
+The communications office at Mines distributes the Mines Climbs Together update—an email containing the latest news and reminders related to COVID-19 response activities at Mines.

 1812 Illinois St.

 Wondering what comes next?
 Not sure how to access a certain application or portal?
 This informational video helps explain what you need to know, and where to find it!

 The Multicultural Engineering Program (MEP) works to improve the recruitment and retention of underrepresented students who are pursuing degrees in engineering at Colorado School of Mines.
 We continue building a community of support through leadership, partnerships and advocacies.